 - Ratio of Outstanding Debt to Assessed Value.
 The ratio "Direct Debt" shall be calculated using GO Bonds, COPs and LRBs.
 In addition, the ratio "Overall Direct Debt" or "Overall Debt" shall be calculated by aggregating all debt issues attributable to agencies located in the District as presented in the California Municipal Statistics Overlapping Debt Statement.
 It is important to monitor the levels and growth of Direct Debt and Overall Debt as they portray the debt burden borne by the District's taxpayers and serve as proxies for taxpayer capacity to take on additional debt in the future. - Ratio of Outstanding Debt Per Capita.
-The formula for this computation is Outstanding Debt divided by the population residing within the District, based upon the most recent estimates as determined by the United States Bureau of the Census.
+The formula for this computation is Outstanding Debt divided by the population residing within the District, based upon population estimates using information from the United States Bureau of the Census and California Department of Finance.
 Ratios shall be computed for both "Direct Debt Per Capita" and "Overall Debt Per Capita". - Ratio of Annual Lease Debt Service to General Fund Expenditures.
-The formula for this computation is annual lease debt service expenditures divided by General Funds (i.e., General and Debt Service Funds) expenditures (excluding inter-fund transfers) as reported in the most recent Comprehensive Annual Financial Report. - Proportion of Fixed-Rate and Variable-Rate COPs Issues.
-The District can benefit from some variable rate exposure in its portfolio of COPs/LRBs.
-However, the District shall keep its variable rate exposure, to the extent not hedged or swapped to a fixed rate, at or below 20% of the total principal of outstanding COPs/LRBs or \$100 million, whichever is less.
-"Hedges" include unrestricted cash resources as well as interest rate products such as caps and collars.
-Under no circumstances will the District issue variable rate debt for arbitrage purposes.
-If variable rate debt is used, the Chief Financial Officer will periodically, but at least annually, determine whether it is appropriate to convert the debt to fixed interest rates.
+The formula for this computation is annual lease debt service expenditures divided by General

+Funds (i.e., General and Debt Service Funds) expenditures (excluding inter-fund transfers) as reported in the most recent Comprehensive Annual Financial Report.